What are State Development Loans (SDLs) and why are they issued?

 Taxation on State Development Loans

-The taxation on the Interest Income of these instruments is similar to any debt instrument.
+The taxation on the Interest Income of these instruments is similar to any other debt instrument.
 The interest earned on these investments is taxed as per the slab rate for an individual.
+However, no TDS is deducted from the interest.

 The Capital gains on the transfer of these listed instruments are decided on the basis of the holding period at the time of transfer.
 If the holding period is less than 12 months, then the Short term capital gain tax will be applicable as per the slab rate for individuals.
 Long-term capital gains tax is applicable at a flat rate of 10% plus applicable cess and surcharge.